larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 The results table now includes two additional columns, namely the **background count** and the **p-value**. (_Note that the reported p-values are not corrected for multiple testing.
 If you want to correct for multiple testing you can do Bonferroni correction or calculate the false discovery rate (this is typically done by enrichment tools)_).

-_Are the overrepresented terms more specific than those with the highest counts?_
+_16. Are the overrepresented terms more specific than those with the highest counts?_

 These types of analyses are by no means limited to tissues.
 If the task asks for it, equivalent analyses can be done for, e.g., diseases or environmental descriptors.

 Perform an enrichment analysis for diseases using a **Z-score cutoff** of **5.0**.

-_Which is the most significantly overrepresented disease?_
+_17. Which is the most significantly overrepresented disease?_

-**Summarize results in Padlet**

-[comment]: # (I will give them the links to Padlet to use them to submit their reports afterwards)
+## Further questions
+Post them on this [Padlet](https://ucph.padlet.org/katerinanastou/2dghxogasnybwh47)

+(just double click in the background to add your question)

 ## Supporting Videos